defano/wyldcard/README.md

 Originally released in 1987 as part of System Software 6, HyperCard was an application that largely defied classification: part database, part programming language, part "paint" program.
 In true Apple fashion, HyperCard was a new paradigm.
 Other "beginner" languages of the time made it possible to write boring console-mode programs, but with HyperCard, a novice could script an application with a full graphical user interface using a very expressive syntax that mimicked natural language.
 Apple called it "programming for the rest of us."

+[Watch an interview of HyperCard's creators](https://www.youtube.com/watch?v=BeMRoYDc2z8) Bill Atkinson and Dan Winkler on The Computer Chronicles, circa 1987.

 **Looking for a way to run the _real_ HyperCard on modern machines?** Piece of cake: Use the SheepShaver emulator to run Macintosh System Software on newer Macs or Windows machines.
 See [this tutorial](https://jamesfriend.com.au/running-hypercard-stack-2014) for details.

 **For the attorneys in the audience:** This project represents a homework assignment and is in no way associated with Apple's long-obsolete, HyperCard application program.
 HyperCard&trade;, HyperTalk&trade; and any other trademarks used within are the property of Apple, Inc. and/or their rightful owner(s).

 ## What this is not...

-This is not a HyperCard replacement, nor is it an open-sourced version of Apple's software.
+This is not a HyperCard replacement nor is it an open-sourced version of Apple's software.

-It won't run your old stacks and it's missing too many foundational aspects of the real software to be useful to anybody other than hobbiests and academics interested in compiler/interpreter design.
-Among its many severe limitations, this implementation lacks support for multiple cards; backgrounds; paint tools; user levels; card, background or stack-level scripts; XCMDs and XFCNs; Home stack script inheritence; and a whole lot more.
+It won't run your old stacks and it's missing too many foundational aspects of the real software to be useful to anybody other than hobbyists and academics interested in compiler/interpreter design.
+Among its many severe limitations, this implementation lacks support backgrounds; paint tools; user levels; card, background or stack-level scripts; XCMDs and XFCNs; home stack script inheritance; and a great deal more.

 ## What was done